Toscan0/Toscan0/README.md

 <br />
 <br />

-> These are the tools and languages that I used the most this year
+> These are the most recently tools and languages used.
+But i have more in my toolbox

 # Connect with me: